vedantt21/nos3-mantle/docs/wiki/Scenario_Fault_Science.md

 ![STF Splash Screen](./_static/scenario_fault_sample/stf1_splash_screen.png)

 * It is important to understand that we have disabled Action point 36 by default when booting into safe mode, but it is enabled when in Science mode.
 This is done to protect the spacecraft from resetting cyclically.
-* Basically, we are protecting the spacecraft from constantly resetting itself if a fault is detected, So it is important we disable Action Points like this in the boot up RTS procedures if a user was to add more APs, WPs, and RTS's like this in the future.
+* Basically, we are protecting the spacecraft from constantly resetting itself if a fault is detected, So it is important we disable Action Points like this in the appropriate RTS procedures if a user was to add more APs, WPs, and RTS's like this in the future.

 ## How is this Fault Scenario Possible?